jfang2121/DCS211-IPO-Final-Project/README.md

 3. transform the raw data into a panel dataset;
 4. run regressions and generate regression tables.

-*Notes: You will need to change the existing file path to the local path your data files are in.*
+*Notes: You will need to change the file path(s) in the program to the local path your data files are in.*